-Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
-The abuse can be (a) in exchange for something the victim needs or wants, and/or (b) for the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
-The victims can be exploited even when activity appears consensual.
-Exploitation does not always involve physical contact; it can also be facilitated and/or take place online.
-CSE: Guide for practitioners
+Both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+CSE and CCE can affect children, both male and female and can include children who have been moved(commonly referred to as trafficking) for the purpose of exploitation.